3 Ways to Increase Freight Broker Commission

-How do you increase your commissions as a freight broker?
-Here’s what you need to know, plus three actionable steps to increase your margins and commissions.
+Here’s what you need to know about what pay potential, plus three actionable steps to increase your margins and commissions.

 What is the average freight broker commission?

-This salary might vary by region, brokerage, and how the freight broker is employed.
-For example, freight brokers can be W-2 employees or 1099 independent contractors.
-Typically, 1099 contractors earn higher commission percentages because they don’t get the company benefits or workers compensation insurance that usually come with being a W-2 employee.
+Pay is also determined by how a broker is employed.
+For example, brokers can be a W-2 employee or 1099 independent contractors.
+Typically, a 1099 independent contractor earns higher commission percentages because they aren’t paid company benefits or workers’ compensation insurance that usually comes with a W-2 employee.

 How are freight broker commissions calculated?

-So what does this look like in practice?
-Let’s calculate a sample commission using a basic margin equation.
+Here’s how to calculate commission using a basic margin equation.

 1. Calculate the gross margin.